 Tseriadun Native Salmon Bake and Honor Ceremony is an annual, living history event that honors the indigenous people of our area.
 The army fort here at Port Orford played a pivotal role in the Rouge Indian War and the removal of the First People of Southwest Oregon.
-This is a time for everyone to come together to pay tribute to the people who lived here, the spirits of the old ones, and all those who traveled the trail of tears to Siletz.
+This is a time for everyone to come together to pay tribute to those who lived here, the spirits of the old ones, and all who traveled the trail of tears to Siletz.
 It is a time to share stories, music, food and memories, so our history won’t be forgotten.

 Rick Cook has played an important role in getting this event established at Tseriadun State Recreation Site, which was formerly a Quatomah Village.
 This site has been inhabited for several thousand years.
-Our Honor Ceremony -Salmon Bake originally started in 1993, at the Port Orford Heads, as Rick explains in the video.
+The Honor Ceremony -Salmon Bake originally started in 1993, at the Port Orford Heads, as Rick explains in the video.
 It was moved to Tseriadun (which in Athabaskan means “the place that sticks out” like the point) in 2005.
 Many more details are in the video:

 Tseriadun was an inhabited Quatomah village when Captain Tichenor arrived in early summer 1851.
 It was inhabited for at least 7000 years until 1856, when its population was removed to the Coast Reservation at Siletz.